Best Biscoff Cheesecake Recipe

 “As an Amazon Associate I earn from qualifying purchases.”

-Slice of Best Biscoff Cheesecake on a white plate with a fork, topped with crushed Biscoff crumbs and biscuit, with Biscoff biscuits in the background.
+Slice of Best Biscoff Cheesecake on a white plate with a fork, topped with crushed Biscoff crumbs and biscuit, with Biscoff biscuits in the background.Pin it

 Main Ingredients and Substitution Suggestions

-• Biscoff Spread: The creamy Biscoff spread gives this cheesecake its signature flavor.
+• Biscoff Spread: The creamy Biscoff spread gives this cheesecake its signature flavour.
 If Biscoff spread isn’t available, you could substitute it with a similar cookie butter or even peanut butter for a different, nutty twist.

 • Cream Cheese: I recommend using Philadelphia cream cheese for a smooth and rich texture.
 However, any full-fat cream cheese will work well in this recipe.
 Be sure to avoid using low-fat varieties, as they can affect the texture.